nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-08-21-purely-functional-sets.markdown

 the modification.

-The only two special cases are leafs (in which case we found where to insert the value) or nodes that already contain the value (in which case we do not in fact need to insert it and we can abort).
+The only two special cases are leafs (in which case we found where to insert the value) or nodes that already contain the value (in which case we do not in fact need to insert it and can abort).

 This is more easily explained with a graph (blue nodes are created during insertion, black ones are the original tree):